Hype-Labs/HypeChatDemo.android/README.md

 #### 1. Download the Hype SDK

 The first thing you need is the Hype SDK binary.
-Subscribe for the Beta program at the Hype Labs [website](http://hypelabs.io/downloads/) and follow the instructions from your inbox.
+Subscribe for the Beta program at the Hype Labs [website](http://hypelabs.io/?r=10) and follow the instructions from your inbox.
 You'll need your subscription to be activated before proceeding.

 #### 2. Add the SDK to your Android Studio project

 Integrating the SDK is really simple.
 Here we provide simple instructions, and alternativelly you can read Android's [official documentation](https://developer.android.com/studio/projects/android-library.html#AddDependency) on that regard.
+These instructions apply if you are starting a project from scratch.
+If, however, you are just experimenting with this demo, just drag the _Hype.aar_ file to the _Hype_ folder in your project root directory.

 Open your project in Android Studio, go to _File_, _New_, _New Module_, and select _Import .JAR/.AAR_.
 Click _Next_.
 The window that follows will prompt for a _File name_ and _Subproject name_.
 For the _File name_ enter the path to the Hype AAR file or click the ellipsis symbol at the right and browse there.
 After selecting the correct binary, the _Subproject name_ field should have been filled automatically for you.
 If not, enter _Hype_.
 Press _Finish_.
 By now Android Studio should have already configured your _settings.gradle_ file to build against the framework.
 Make sure by checking if that file contains a line such as `include ':app', ':Hype'`.
 Finally, add the SDK as a dependency by adding `compile project(':Hype')` to your _build.gradle_.
 Notice that your project should have at least three _build.gradle_ files by now: one for the project, one for the app, and one for Hype.
 This line should be added to the app's build settings.